aymara/knowledgesrl/doc/index.rst

 This repository contains:

- * A reproduction of (Swier & Stevenson, 2005) results for recent versions of resources and NLP tools (MST Parser, latest VerbNet, FrameNet and VN-FN mappings).
+ * A reproduction of (Swier & Stevenson, 2005) results for recent versions (as of 2014) of resources and NLP tools (MST Parser, VerbNet 3.2, FrameNet 1.2 and VerbNet-FrameNet role mappings from SemLink 1.2.2c).
  * Some improvements of our own
- * Experiments on domain-specific knowledge-based semantic role labeling
+ * Experiments on domain-specific knowledge-based semantic role labeling on French and English

 Documentation: